 Diamond Infinite Edge Compound Bow

 Left-handed shooters live in a right-handed world.
-But if you’re part of the 10% of the population that is lefties, you don’t have to worry about finding a bow that will suit your needs.
+But if you’re part of the 10% of the world that are left-handed, you don’t have to worry about finding a bow that will suit your needs.
 This is a great bow that you can custom tune without the use of a bow press.
 It features an adjustable draw length from 13″ to 30″, and an adjustable draw weight from 5-70 lbs., making this bow ideal for target shooters and hunters of all sizes.
-You won’t have a problem about camouflage as well since it’s designed with a Mossy Oak Break-Up Infinity styling.
+You won’t have a problem with camouflaging as well since it’s designed with a Mossy Oak Break-Up Infinity styling.

 - It’s fast, shooting arrows up to 310 fps.